Converting to a new case management system is a lot like moving to a new office

 Also, be sure to consider what elements you’ll need in the software.
 Basic functions, ability to customize, and integration with your current system are all important considerations.
 Sometimes, the system that has everything you need will cost more than some of the other options.
 Don’t let cost alone guide your decision.
 Sometimes a cheaper solution might look good in the short term, but it will be a terrible long-term investment.

-After you decide on a location, you need to select a management system vendor.
+After you decide on a location, you need to select a document legal management system vendor.
 Think of the vendor as your moving company.
 They take your data and move, or convert, it to a new system.
 Data conversion isn’t simple and you shouldn’t attempt to do it yourself.

 When selecting a vendor, you’ll want to ask if the company has handled similar projects in terms of size, scope, and complexity.
 You should also ask questions about the qualifications of the vendor’s team members.
 It can also be helpful to ask for references from previous clients to get their take on the vendor’s qualifications.